A Bavarian idyll

 Photo archive at the Central Institute for Art History, Munich

-Anxious about the advance of the Red Army, in 1945 Hermann Göring had parts of his art collection moved from his residence at Carinhall to Berchtesgaden.
-In spring 1945 the artworks were discovered there by American troops and taken to the Central Collecting Point in Munich.
+Anxious about the advance of the Red Army, in 1945 Hermann Göring has parts of his art collection moved from his residence at Carinhall to Berchtesgaden.
+In spring 1945 American troops discover the artworks there and take them to the Central Collecting Point in Munich.

 What happened to the painting?